-This document presents four ideas to help advertisers stay ahead of the competition across the next few months and how radio advertising can play an important role in this.
+This document presents four ideas to help advertisers stay ahead of the competition and how radio advertising can play an important role in this.

 Executive summary

 1. Benefit from increased audience availability

 Radio listening increases as the medium's role as a trusted friend is used to lift people's spirits as they work from home and keep them in the loop with the latest news